-Most people don’t know this about me, but one of my majors in college was anthropology.
+Most people don’t know this, but one of my majors in college was anthropology.
 Granted, it was anthropology with a biological focus.
-But I still took all of the introductory classes, including archaeology.
-In fact, I initially went into the field of anthropology because I wanted to be an archaeologist.
-I quickly changed my mind – long story – but I still find archaeology to be incredibly cool!
+But I still took all the introductory classes, including archaeology.
+In fact, I initially signed up for an anthropology course because I wanted to be an archaeologist.
+Obviously I changed my mind – long story – but I still find archaeology to be incredibly cool.

 So for me, Mesa Verde was a very interesting place to visit.
-Not only could I see all of the old dwellings, but I could read the interpretive signs and begin to see how many of the things I’d learned in class had been employed here by archaeologists as they aimed to understand the lives of the people who used to live in Mesa Verde.
+Not only could I see all of the old dwellings, but I could read the interpretive signs and begin to understand how many of the things I’d learned in college are employed here by archaeologists as they aim to understand the lives of the people who used to live in Mesa Verde.

 Some of it will obviously always be guesses and approximations.
 But over the years, archaeologists have been able to formulate some pretty plausible explanations for what life was like for these ancient peoples.
 And what better place to understand this than at Cliff Palace, the largest cliff dwelling in North America?

 For example, tree ring dating of wood used in the dwellings shows that Cliff Palace was built and inhabited from 1190-1260 AD.
-The dwelling is very large, with 150 rooms and 23 kivas (round rooms used for spiritual or religious ceremonial purposes).
+The dwelling is very large, with 150 rooms and 23 kivas.
+(The alcove extends backwards 90 feet (27 m), so much of the dwelling isn’t even visible.)
 The number of rooms suggests that many people lived at Cliff Palace – archaeologists estimate approximately 100 individuals.
 The large number of kivas and the higher-than-average kiva-to-room ratio as compared to other sites suggests that many ceremonies were performed here.
 Perhaps Cliff Palace was a place of importance.

 The rooms were small, each housing maybe 2-3 people.
-Single rooms located in the back or up high were more likely used for storage, as they are smaller and less accessible.
+Single rooms located in the back or up high were more likely used for storage, as they were smaller and less accessible.
 Soot stains on the walls and ceilings of the rooms suggest that Ancestral Puebloans used fire.
 Doorways in the cliff dwelling are very short, suggesting that the average Ancestral Puebloan was much shorter than present day people.
-This is consistent with other human remains dating to the same time period but found elsewhere in the world; the average woman was approximately 5 feet (1.52 m) tall and the average man 5’6″ (1.68 m).
+This is similar to the height of other human remains dating to the same time period elsewhere in the world; the average height was approximately 5 feet (1.5 m) for women and 5.5 feet (1.7 m) for men.

 Lastly, the Ancestral Puebloans had to discard their trash, and usually did so by tossing it over the edge of their cliff dwellings.
 Therefore, down below are piles of garbage called middens.
 These middens contain broken tools and cooking utensils, food scraps, animal bones, and anything else that was unwanted.
 Everything found in middens can tell archaeologists a lot about how the Ancestral Puebloans lived.
-For instance, they were capable of fashioning tools of all shapes and sizes out of wood, stone, and bone.
-They ate wild turkeys and used their feathers and bones for other purposes (i.e. clothing and tools).
+For instance, they were capable of fashioning tools of all shapes and sizes.
+They ate wild turkeys and used their feathers and bones for other purposes (e.g. clothing and tools).
 They made pottery.
 The list goes on.

 Long story short, there is much to be learned at Cliff Palace.